-PIN SIGNAL TYPE Description 3 Not used NC This pin is not used by J-Link.
+PIN SIGNAL TYPE Description 1 VTref Input This is the target reference voltage.
+It is used to check if the target has power, to create the logic-level reference for the input comparators and to control the output logic levels to the target.
+It is normally fed from Vdd of the target board and must not have a series resistor.
+2 Not connected NC This pin is not connected in J-Link.
+3 Not used NC This pin is not used by J-Link.
 If the device may also be accessed via JTAG, this pin may be connected to nTRST, otherwise leave open.
 5 J-Link Tx Output This pin is used as VCOM Tx (out on J-Link side) in case VCOM functionality of J-Link is enabled.
 For further information about VCOM, please refer to Virtual COM Port (VCOM) .
 7 SWDIO I/O Single bi-directional data pin.
 A pull-up resistor is required.
 ARM recommends 100 kOhms.
 9 SWCLK Output Clock signal to target CPU.
 It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TCK of the target CPU.
 11 Not used NC This pin is not used by J-Link.
 If the device may also be accessed via JTAG, this pin may be connected to RTCK, otherwise leave open.
 13 SWO Input Serial Wire Output trace port.
 (Optional, not required for SWD communication.)
 15 nRESET I/O Target CPU reset signal.
 Typically connected to the RESET pin of the target CPU, which is typically called "nRST", "nRESET" or "RESET".
 This signal is an active low signal.
 17 J-Link Rx Input This pin is used as VCOM Rx (in on J-Link side) in case VCOM functionality of J-Link is enabled.
 For further information, please refer to Virtual COM Port (VCOM) .
 19 5V-Supply Output This pin can be used to supply power to the target hardware.
 Older J-Links may not be able to supply power on this pin.
-For more information about how to enable/disable the power sup- ply, please refer to Virtual COM Port (VCOM) .
+For more information about how to enable/disable the power supply, please refer to Virtual COM Port (VCOM) .

-15.1.4 Pinout for SPI
+18.1.4 Pinout for SPI